miss-amponsah/alx-system_engineering-devops/0x01-shell_permissions/README.md

-sets the permission to the file hello as follows sets the mode of the file hello to this sets the mode of the file hello the same as olleh’s mode
+sets the permission to the file hello as follows sets the mode of the file hello to this sets the mode of the file hello the same as olleh’s mode adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users